prashantacharya/learnathon/technical.md

 **3. SWIFT**

 If you want to get into **IOS mobile development**, you should definitely consider **Swift** as a high-paid career path.
 Swift is a relatively new programming language released in 2014.
-Itís Appleís new language options for programming native IOS and Mac-OS applications.
+It‚Äôs Apple‚Äôs new language options for programming native IOS and Mac-OS applications.
 Native apps have been found to outperform hybrid apps, and Sprite-Kit makes it even easier to build 2D games.